kondavinay/JavaAssignment2/README.md

 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

-Field	                             Description
+Field	 :                            Description

-A numeric value                      Transaction reference
+A numeric value  :                    Transaction reference

-Account number                       An IBAN
+Account number :                      An IBAN

-Start Balance                        The starting balance in Euros
+Start Balance:                        The starting balance in Euros

-Mutation                             Either and addition (+) or a deducation (-)
+Mutation :                            Either and addition (+) or a deducation (-)

-Description                           Free text
+Description :                          Free text

-End Balance                           The end balance in Euros
+End Balance  :                         The end balance in Euros

 com.rabo.statementprocessor project: